In today's fast-moving world, find out why you need a startup marketing strategy, rather than tactics – no matter what anyone tells you.

 However, embarking on your own tech startup journey is not as easy or as glamorous as it sounds.
 The scale of the mountain you must climb can quickly become overwhelming, especially when you are carrying the weight of the world on your shoulders too.

-You'll feel under attack as you’re constantly told that half of all new companies fail within four years and that the vast majority of startups have no real sense of direction.
+You'll feel under attack as you’re constantly told that half of all new companies fail within four years and that most startups have no real sense of direction.
 When approaching the thorny subject of marketing, many founders are also understandably anxious.

 Having a shiny new website and sending a generic monthly email – one that’s not tailored to the specific needs of your prospects and their stage in the buying journey – is never going to make your company truly stand out from the crowd.

-"You need a well-thought-out strategy to drive your business forward"
+"You need a well-thought-out marketing strategy to drive your business forward"

 If you delve a little deeper, it quickly becomes apparent that you need a well-thought-out strategy to drive your business forward, rather than the immediacy of ill-conceived tactics.